Joanne-Nguy/Joanne-Nguy.github.io/_posts/2025-09-19-Taro-growth.md

 #### Abstract

-An analysis on kitten weight gain from 2 months to over 1 years old and caloric intake over the same time scale.
+An analysis on kitten weight gain and caloric intake from 2 months to over 1 years old.

 #### Materials